 The first step is to find a model.
 This really isn’t that hard and you basically have two options: paid or unpaid.

 If your shoot has a budget for one, you may as well hire a pro.
-These can be found in a variety of directories through google – just be sure to include the area in which you’re working in the search term.
+You can find them in a variety of directories through Google.
+Just be sure to include the area in which you’re working in the search term.